 In 1987, one of the main owners of the American part of SIN, Azcárraga’s son-in-law Nicolas, sold his share to Hallmark Cards, which partnered with Televisa.
 The new owners renamed the group of studios Univision.
 Changes were likely planned even before the official announcement, as in 1986, Televisa filed for the trademarking of the name Univision in America.

-The new company name is a combination of the words Uni and vision, translating as “unified vision.”
-The name conveyed the company’s goals – to unite Spanish-speaking residents, to represent their views, and to form a unified position among this category of U.S. citizens.
+The new company name combines the words “Uni” and “vision,” which translates as “unified vision.”
+The name conveys the company’s goals: to unite Spanish-speaking residents, represent their views, and form a unified position among this category of U.S. citizens.

 The image on the logo complemented the idea.
-At the center of the composition is the planet Earth, painted in black.
-In one part of it, a broadcasting point is depicted from which waves emanate, and light appears at the point of their propagation.
+Earth is at the center of the composition, painted in black.
+In one part, a broadcasting point is depicted from which waves emanate, and light appears at the point of their propagation.
 The planet is enclosed in a frame of several such waves, showing the network’s goal to cover the entire Earth with its broadcast and promote the unity of the Spanish-speaking population.
 Moreover, the broadcasting waves emanated from the region of Latin America, which indicated the language and the audience the network was catering to.

 1987

-While the process of transition and renaming was going on, the Univision logo was changed, incorporating both the original and new names and an element taken from the Televisa logo, which effectively owned the American network all these years.
+While the transition and renaming process was underway, the Univision logo was changed, incorporating the original and new names and an element taken from the Televisa logo, effectively owning the American network all these years.

 The three elements demonstrated the main aspects of the birth of Spanish-language broadcasting in America:

-The emblem was meant to help users associate old and new names and remember them.
+The emblem was meant to help users associate and remember old and new names.

 1987 – 1989

-In the next transitional logo, the past name was removed, leaving only the Univision inscription and the image of the Earth submerged in broadcasting waves.
+The next transitional logo removed the past name, leaving only the Univision inscription and the image of the Earth submerged in broadcasting waves.
 The composition and elements of the emblem made the visual sign even more similar to Televisa’s identity, maintaining a hint at the network’s origin.

 1989

 The logo lasted for six months, from July to December.
 The image appeared to be forged out of gold, with waves reflecting on the side surfaces of the elements.
-The elegant letters formed a voluminous figure in the shape of angle sides, with the letter ‘I’ prominently placed in the center.
+The elegant letters formed a voluminous figure with angled sides, with the letter ‘I’ prominently placed in the center.

 The composition showed that the individual’s identity is at the heart of the company’s activities.
 In choosing programs, it focuses on the preferences of its users and strives to facilitate the self-determination and self-expression of Spanish-speaking residents of America.

-The placement broke the name into three parts: Univ i sion, with the encrypted words “University of Zion.”
+The placement broke the name into three parts: “Univ,” “i,” “sion,” and the encrypted words “University of Zion.”
 Zion is a mountain in Israel associated with a believing community and salvation.
-And most Latin Americans are devout Catholics.
+Most Latin Americans are devout Catholics.

 1990 – 2012

 Univision came under the ownership of Hallmark.
 As a result, Televisa terminated its contract with the network and took back its programs.
 The disappearance of familiar and beloved shows caused a loss of viewers and subsequent bankruptcy in 1990.
 Having crashed, Hallmark sold the network to a group of investors, giving it a new life.
-Among the new owners was a company from the Televisa group once again.
+Once again, a company from the Televisa group was among the new owners.

 The logo of the turn of the 21st century was designed by New York graphic designers from the firm Chermayeff & Geismar.
 The experts suggested a different approach to visual identity, making a multicolored figure the center of the composition, incorporating elements of green, blue, red, and purple.
 The blocks formed the capital letter U – the first in the name Univision.

-The figure is created on the principle of the Windows visual sign and hints at the “window to the world” that the network provides to its viewers.
+The figure is based on the Windows visual sign principle and hints at the network’s “window to the world” for its viewers.

 2012 – 2019